 (5) be licensed under federal law, with requirements for service experience and tonnage as defined in CFR Title 46, Chapter I, Subchapter B, Part 11, Subpart G, or its successor regulations, holding at minimum, either:

-(6) unlimited deck officer license with radar observer (unlimited) endorsement, with at least six (6) years sea-going experience; or
+(6) unlimited second mate license with radar observer (unlimited) endorsement, with at least six (6) years sea-going experience; or

 (7) a one thousand six hundred (1,600) ton license (master or mate) with radar observer (unlimited) endorsement, with at least six (6) years inland operating experience.